Allison Thomas, MT-BC – Owner – Program Director – Music Therapist

 Madeline Capiro, MT-BC — Lead Music Therapist – Serving Allen and Whitley Counties

 I am a Board Certified Music Therapist and received my Bachelor of Science in Music Therapy with a minor in Psychology in 2018 from the State University of New York at Fredonia.
 My primary instrument is flute, but I also love to play the guitar, piano, ukulele and sing!
 I completed my internship in New Jersey at Matheny Medical and Educational Center, where I worked with children and adults with developmental disabilities and medically fragile conditions.
 I also have clinical experience working with students in an integrated preschool, adults with various psychiatric disorders, and older adults in a dementia care unit.
 Music can change lives and reach people in ways nothing else can.
 I look forward to sharing my love of music with you!

 Evan George, MT-BC — Staff Music Therapist — Serving Allen, Adams and Wells Counties

 phone: 260-494-1624 ext.
 512

 I am a board certified music therapist who graduated from Indiana Wesleyan University with a bachelor’s degree in music therapy and a minor in Spanish.
-I completed my internship at It is Music Time LLC, in Fort Wayne.
+I completed my internship at a Medicaid Waiver company in Fort Wayne.
 Throughout my school practicums and my internship, I gained experience working with babies, school aged children, adolescents, adults, and geriatrics with a wide variety of diagnoses.
 I have experience working with people with intellectual disabilities, developmental disabilities, and physical disabilities.
 I play guitar, piano, ukulele, bass guitar, trombone, and trumpet.
 I believe that music can be a great way to help people reach their full potential and is a fun, nonthreatening way to help people grow.

 Wade Hodges, MT-BC — Lead Music Therapist — Serving Allen County